6 Reasons Technology Is Affecting Divorce Rates

 According to San Diego divorce lawyer Tara Yelman, only 11.7 % of men between the ages of 30-34 years file for divorce.”
 Yelman’s research suggests that women are the ones filing for divorce.
 Additionally, she has found that the divorce rates are on the rise for younger couples and those who commit more time to technology than their relationships.
 The correlation lies between age and technology usage.
 This is because younger couples tend to use technology more frequently.

 Time is important when you work all day on a computer and then come home and spend it scrolling through Facebook.
 Sadly, this is the norm for many couples and has led to major shifts in communication and a loss of together time.
 A Nielsen company audience report indicates that adults spend an average of 10 hours and 39 minutes a day on the computer.
 This leaves just about enough time to drive home and take a shower.
 As a result, couples are losing valuable communication time that has several long-term consequences.
+This ultimately leads to an increase in divorce rates of the country.

 5. Social life